Skip to content

 Entire Welfare System

 WIC is one of thirteen welfare programs.
-See how it fits in the entire system on the Welfare Programs Page.
+The Welfare Programs Page shows how it fits into the entire system.

 WIC Foods